Causal and stable first-order chiral hydrodynamics: Review of first-order hydrodynamics

 Equations \eqref{constitutive-Talpha} are the most general combinations of the tensors at our disposal subject to the assumed symmetry of the energy-momentum tensor, i.e., $H^{\mu\nu\sigma\rho}=H^{\nu\mu\sigma\rho}$ and $X^{\mu\nu\rho}=X^{\nu\mu\rho}$.
 This way of organizing the constitutive relations allows the equations of motion \eqref{conservation} to be expressed compactly (see Sec.~\ref{causality-sec}).

 Beyond the demands of symmetries, additional constraints on the constitutive relations emerge from the need to provide a consistent description of global equilibrium when external sources are present \cite{Jensen:2012jh, Banerjee:2012iz}.
-Ref.~\cite{Jensen:2012jh} obtained these consistency constraints in the so-called thermodynamic frame, that is, by adopting a definition of $u^\mu$, $T$, and $\mu$ such that in states of global equilibrium they reduce to solutions of the Killing conditions
+Reference \cite{Jensen:2012jh} obtained those consistency constraints in a specific class of hydrodynamic frames collectively termed the thermodynamic frame.
+As will be reviewed in Sec.~\ref{frame-sec}, a hydrodynamic frame is a choice of definitions for the fields $u^\mu$, $T$, and $\mu$.
+The thermodynamic frame is defined by requiring the fields to take a prescribed form in states of global thermal equilibrium.
+Namely, the fluid velocity is chosen to point along a timelike Killing vector $K^\mu$, i.e.~$u^\mu = K^\mu/\sqrt{-K^2}$, in equilibrium; the temperature satisfies $T= T_0/\sqrt{-K^2}$ in equilibrium, where $T_0$ is a constant that fixes the units of temperature; and the ratio $\mu/T$ is constant in equilibrium \cite{Kovtun:2022vas}.
+Equivalently, the thermodynamic frame can be defined by requiring the hydrodynamic fields $u^\mu$, $T$, and $\mu$ to satisfy the following Killing conditions in global equilibrium:

+We emphasize that identifying global equilibrium states with solutions of Eq.~\eqref{killing} constitutes an implicit definition of the thermodynamic frame.
+The thermodynamic frame is also known as the natural frame \cite{Van:2011yn}, the thermometer/J\"uttner frame \cite{Van:2013sma}, and the beta frame \cite{Becattini:2014yxa}.
+We defer to these works for more detailed discussions and definitions via kinetic theory and quantum statistical mechanics.